PedroGeometrias/NeovimConfig/README.md

 #### Main Changes
 Centralized Configuration

 - To streamline the LSP setup process, I have a central file named servers.lua.
 This file serves as a hub for requiring all the individual language server configurations.
-So I require this single file in my main LSP configuration file (lsp-config.lua).
+To make it work, I require this single file in my main LSP configuration file (lsp-config.lua).

 #### Key Mappings